MCDevKit/cmcc-docs/json-templating-engine/basic-actions.md

 ## Predicate

 A Predicate action includes its value only if the condition within it evaluates to true.
 To use this action, begin the template string with a question mark: `{{"{{?condition"}}}}`.

+When used inside an object template, the value at the predicate key must itself be an object - its properties are merged into the enclosing object only if the condition is true.
+When used inside an array template, any element type is accepted and the element is included or excluded as a whole.

 ## Example Using All Actions